Matteo Rizzo: Early years

 Rizzo began learning to skate in 2006.
 He competed internationally on the novice level in the 2010–2011 and 2011–2012 seasons, winning silver at the Triglav Trophy in April 2012.
 His junior international debut came in September 2012 at the Ice Star event in Belarus.

-2013–2014 season
+2013–2014 season: Junior national title

 Rizzo debuted on the ISU Junior Grand Prix (JGP) series in September 2013, placing eleventh at an event in Slovakia, and won the Italian national junior title in December.
 In January–February 2014, making his senior international debut, he finished ninth at the Bavarian Open and fifth at the Dragon Trophy before taking the silver medal at the Hellmut Seibt Memorial.
 He competed at the 2014 World Junior Championships in Sofia, Bulgaria, but was eliminated after placing thirtieth in the short program.

 2014–2015 season

 Rizzo placed fifteenth at his sole JGP assignment in Germany.
 Competing on the senior level from November to December, he won silver at the Merano Cup, bronze at the Warsaw Cup – his ISU Challenger Series (CS) debut – gold at the Denkova-Staviski Cup, and silver at the Italian Championships.
 In January 2015, he placed fourth in Austria at the 2015 European Youth Olympic Winter Festival.
 His final event of the season was the 2015 World Junior Championships, held in March 2015 in Tallinn, Estonia.
 Rizzo qualified for the free skate by placing 20th in the short program and finished 22nd overall.